edm00se/modernize-ng1/ReadMe.md

+## Archival

+This was built using Parcel v1.
+Parcel v2 has been released, is a great development tool, and probably works nothing like it does with this repo.
+Additionally, the out of the box tree shaking likely doesn't work without major efforts on AngularJS (1.x) and source code, so I no longer advise attempting this with such an out-dated application, AngularJS (1.x), or Parcel.
+Upgrade your applications!
+This was only ever an intermediate effort to "make things suck less".

+---

 TL;DR: You can make an AngularJS 1.x app suck _a lot less_, with ES6+, SCSS, and a local development server, courtesy of Parcel.

 # Modernize AngularJS 1.x With [Parcel][parcel]